cici-xingyu-zheng/swdb_2024_strategy/README.md

 ![example trial](plots/explore/example_session_period.pdf)
 _Answer (from Marina):_ no matter hit or miss, the mice will get a 4-flashes grace period; then the draw specify the # of frames from:
 ![the geometric dist](https://allenswdb.github.io/_images/change_time_trial_types.png)

+3. clarification from Marina about the logic behind the timing strategy:
+It more like serving the minimum wait time the mouse is oaky to bear, against it's lick urge, as 4 frames is the most frequent and also the least amount of time its willing to bear.